Virginia Applied Behavior Analysis Consortium

-The Virginia ABA Consortium Graduate Certificate program provides a university based partnership designed to provide participants with high quality coursework in Applied Behavior Analysis (ABA) and to prepare participants to take the Board Certified Behavior Analyst (BCBA) exam if they choose.
+The Virginia Applied Behavior Analysis Consortium is a university based partnership designed to provide participants with high quality coursework in Applied Behavior Analysis (ABA) and to prepare participants to take the Board Certified Behavior Analyst (BCBA) exam if they choose.
 For more information, please visit the Virginia ABA Consortium website.

 The Consortium is comprised of four cooperating Universities including George Mason University, Lynchburg College, Old Dominion University, and Virginia Commonwealth University.
 These Universities have collaborated to create a unified consortium designed to prepare students to sit for the BCBA examination.
-The Consortium will provide content in Applied Behavior Analysis (ABA) and will offer supervised experience that is consistent with requirements of the Behavior Analyst Certification Board (BACB).
+The Consortium provides content in Applied Behavior Analysis and offers supervised experience that is consistent with requirements of the Behavior Analyst Certification Board (BACB).

 What is Applied Behavior Analysis (ABA)?